algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 # Plotting

 Plotting is an essential tool for visualizing and understanding important details of several algorithms and methods and is necessary for studies in various areas of computational science.
-For many languages, such as python, julia, and matlab, it is relatively straightforward to create simple plots for various types of data; however, for several other languages, like fortran, C/C++, and java, plotting can be a chore.
+For many languages, such as python, julia, and matlab, it is relatively straightforward to create simple plots for various types of data; however, for several other languages, like Fortran, C/C++, and java, plotting can be a chore.
 Because the Algorithm Archive strives to be language agnostic, we do not want to favor any particular set of languages and have decided instead to output all data that needs plotting into a file format that can easily be read in by various plotting scripts separate from the algorithm implementations.

 If you are implementing any algorithm in a language found on this page, you should be able to modify your existing code to allow for on-the-fly plotting.